-Dental crowns or caps are used to rebuild teeth when damage is so extensive that a porcelain filling or veneer can’t be used, but the natural teeth can still be saved.
+Dental crowns or dental caps are used to rebuild teeth when damage is so extensive that a porcelain filling or veneer can’t be used, but the natural teeth can still be saved.
 A dental crown reconstructs the structure of a tooth after a fracture, heavy wear, or decay, making it possible to prolong the tooth’s life and preserve the root which holds it in place.

 Why Dental Crowns?

 A dental crown covers the entire tooth, reshaping and replacing its surface while leaving the root and base of the natural tooth intact.
 This is a viable solution for issues like:

 Dental Crown Benefits

 Where many other cosmetic dentists may suggest a veneer or inlay for certain types of damage, Dr. Kleive is likely to recommend a crown to support the integrity of your teeth.
 It’s not enough to simply cover up damage, as the weak tooth may continue to disintegrate.
 A crown is a safe, lasting way to protect and maintain your teeth’s health and longevity.

 In other circumstances, Dr. Kleive is likely to suggest a crown instead of pulling a tooth and replacing it with an implant.
 Dental crowns are a less invasive option, allowing you to maintain your natural tooth root without surgery or extraction—a better option, in many cases.